-Elmwood students have many opportunities to develop teamwork, communication and leadership skills both in and out of the classroom.
+Elmwood students have many opportunities to develop teamwork, communication, and leadership skills both in and out of the classroom.
 Student government at Elmwood is the perfect training ground for future leaders and informed, engaged citizens.
-Our prefects, led by the Head Girl, generate school spirit, lead and encourage community service and giving back, and act as the voice of the whole student body.
-Students also lead clubs, sports teams and the Duke of Edinburgh program, and they mentor younger students and act as student ambassadors during school events, tours and open houses.
+Our prefects, led by the School Captain, generate school spirit, lead and encourage community service and giving back, and act as the voice of the whole student body.
+Students also lead clubs, sports teams, and the Duke of Edinburgh program, and they mentor younger students and act as student ambassadors during school events, tours, and open houses.

 Tomorrow's Leaders, Today

 From our youngest students to our graduates, Elmwood students are taught to be effective leaders and active citizens.
 From the moment they step through our doors, our students begin to develop qualities that make a good leader, such as initiative, integrity, reliability, determination, compassion, and fair play.
 Our supportive, challenging environment encourages each girl to step outside of her comfort zone and take appropriate risks.
 Frequent opportunities for public speaking ensure that our students are both comfortable and highly competent in this key skill.
 Older students act as mentors and role models for younger ones, and everyone learns the value of peer support.
 Some popular leadership opportunities include:

 - Participation in House Council

 - Student Ambassador Program to welcome new students to Elmwood